Meaningful physical education and teaching for effective learning

 Relevance is a key contributor to intrinsically motivating student learning.

-The idea that physical education curriculum is based on
+The idea that secondary school physical education curriculum is based on

 teacher interest/what the teacher likes to teach rather than student interest

-is a common critique of what is labelled the common or traditional
+is a frequent critique of what is labelled the common or traditional

 teacher-led multi-activity curriculum model.
 But since the mid-1960s, pedagogical